damienbod/AspNetCoreAzureSearch/README.md

 ## Blogs

-Using Azure Cognitive Search in ASP.NET Core
+Implement a full text search using Azure Cognitive Search in ASP.NET Core

 # Links